kailashg26/Efficient_MARL/README.md

 # Towards Efficient Multi-Agent Learning Systems
-Code for the paper "Towards Efficient Multi-Agent Learning Systems", accepted in ML for Computer Architecture and Systems Workshop - ISCA 2023.
+Code for the paper "Towards Efficient Multi-Agent Learning Systems", accepted in ML for Computer Architecture and Systems Workshop - International Symposium on Computer Architecture (ISCA) 2023.